srirajan/cloudinit-demo/README.md

  * Use your Rackspace Cloud account or get a [developer one for free](https://developer.rackspace.com/signup/)

+ * Ensure you have novaclient installed.
+Refer to http://www.rackspace.com/knowledge_center/article/installing-python-novaclient-on-linux-and-mac-os for more details.

  * Clone this repo to your local folder
  ```
  git clone https://github.com/srirajan/cloudinit-demo